And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 I mean, that's the central banks are buying gold.

-The governments are putting gold into their strategic reserve assets and other things like silver.
+putting gold into their strategic reserve assets and other things like silver, but that's, you know, even commodities, timber.

-I just saw an article where, you know, certain African countries are, you know, building a currency model backed by minerals and other things that are, you know, it could be gold, could be silver, could be diamonds, putting those together to create a stable currency.
+I just saw an article where, you know, certain African countries are, you know, building a currency model backed by minerals and other things that are, you know, it could be gold, it could be silver, it could be diamonds, putting those together to create a stable currency.

 Because the era of fiat is, you know, Zimbabwe.

-It's the trillion-dollar note.
+It's the trillion dollar note.

-And the United States is continuing to double, triple, quadruple down on sanctions and other things.
+And the United States is continuing to double, triple, quadruple down.

-Yeah, it's just, well, maybe slightly outside my own lifetime, but borderline within my lifetime, we've had both Zimbabwe and Venezuela, and both of them have had just runaway currency collapse.
+Yeah, it's just, well, maybe slightly outside my own lifetime, but borderline within my lifetime, we've had both Zimbabwe and Venezuela.

 And it's funny to me that more people didn't look at that and go, well, what makes their economy so different from ours?